Synthetic G-jet-structures in modal homotopy type theory: Structures on -manifolds

 \end{remark} \begin{proof} By \ref{chain-rule} we have

 In diagrams, this yields a 3-cell between the pasting of

 and

-This means the 2-cells we paste when applying $(f\circ g)^\ast$ or $g^\ast\circ f^\ast$ are equal, so the functions must be equal, too. \end{proof} Let $M$ be a fixed microformal $\DD_e$-space from now on.
-The final definition of this article, is that of a torsionfree\footnote{This matches the classical terminology in the case of a first-order smooth model.} $G$-structure.
-The aim is to ask, if a $G$-structure ``looks like the trivial $G$-structure everywhere on an infinitesimal scale''.
-The latter means, we restrict a $G$-structure to the formal disk at a point and compare it to the trivial structure on $\DD_e$.
-So let us fix a notation for this structure: \begin{definition} Let $\xi:\Gstr(V)$ be the trivial $G$-structure from \ref{definition-of-trivial-G-structure} and $\iota_e:\DD_e\to V$ the formal disk inclusion.
+This means the 2-cells we paste when applying $(f\circ g)^\ast$ or $g^\ast\circ f^\ast$ are equal, so the functions must be equal, too. \end{proof} Let $M$ be a fixed formal $\DD_e$-space from now on.
+The final definition of this article is that of a torsion-free $G$-jet-structure.
+The aim is to ask if a $G$-jet-structure ``looks like the trivial $G$-jet-structure everywhere on an infinitesimal scale''.
+To do this we restrict a $G$-jet-structure to the formal disk at a point and compare it to the trivial $G$-jet-structure on $\DD_e$.
+So let us fix a notation for this structure: \begin{definition} Let $\xi:\Gstr(V)$ be the trivial $G$-jet-structure from \ref{definition-of-trivial-G-structure} and $ u_e:\DD_e\to V$ the formal disk inclusion.
 Then